authelia/authelia/docs/security.md

 ## Content-Security-Policy

-Authelia's portal is protected against XSS using the content security policy mechanism that is documented [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+Authelia's portal is protected against some XSS using the content security policy mechanism that is documented [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 This protection will reject untrusted payloads threatening your users during the authentication